 Continuity mistake: At the end of the movie, when Doc Brown leaves Marty at his house, he then backs up the DeLorean, turns the car around and passes in front of Marty doing 35 mph at the most, but just as he leaves the frame you can hear the swishing noises the car makes when it travels through time.
 No way could Doc have reached 88mph.

 Factual error: When Biff is chasing Marty (on the 'skateboard') around the Town Square, you can see curb cuts at the corners.
 Aside from a trial program in Kalamazoo, Michigan in the '40s, they didn't spread further until well after 1955.

-Factual error: The electric guitar Marty plays at the "Enchantment Under the Sea Dance" is a Gibson ES335 (or 345 or 355).
+Factual error: The electric guitar Marty plays at the "Enchantment Under the Sea Dance" is a Gibson ES345.
 This guitar model debuted between 1957 and 1958 yet he's supposedly playing it in 1955.
-It would have been more accurate to have him using a Fender Telecaster (1950) or Stratocaster (1954).
-The Gibson 335 was not made until 1958.
+It would have been more accurate to have him using a Fender Telecaster (1950) or Stratocaster (1954) or a Gibson Les Paul (1952).

 Continuity mistake: Marty has a brainwave about how to generate the power needed to get back to 1985, and shows Doc the flyer he was given, which Jennifer had written "I love you" on the back of, with her number.
 Problem is that after Doc grabs the flyer, we can see the back of it, and it's totally blank.

 Continuity mistake: In 1955, when Marty drives the DeLorean to the 'start here' line that Doc painted on the street, the line and large white lettering are faded and filthy, but when Marty gets out of the car to insert the hook pole, the line and lettering are bright and immaculate.
 When he finally starts the DeLorean they're back to faded and filthy.